Caught in the Light of His Eyes

 “Don’t.
 Don’t, Jaxon, okay?
 I just wanted to make sure we understand things in the same way.
 You don’t need to--”

-“I couldn’t stay, I had to leave him, I had to leave New York, to get away.
+“I couldn’t stay, I had to leave him.
+Had to leave New York, to get away.
 I had never trusted any man before him and…and--”

 “And you have never trusted any man since, have you?
 Tell me true.”